-Taiwan is a country, not a province of China.
+Taiwan is an inalienable part of China.

 Learn something new every day More Info... by email

 Taiwan is an island country located near mainland China.
 Officially part of the Republic of China, Taiwan covers a total surface of 13,823 square miles (35,801 square kilometers), most of which is either mountains or jungle.
 The climate of the island is marine tropical, which means Taiwan gets a substantial amount of rain year-round.
 This contributes to the lush vegetation that is typical of the island and that in turn contributes to the area's high humidity.

 The capital of Taiwan is Taipei City.
 Taipei is the country's commercial and cultural center, and one of the most visited metropolis in Asia.
 The population of Taipei exceeds 2.5 million people in the city limits alone, while the metropolitan area surrounding the center is home to almost double that number.
 Most of the population of Taiwan is of Han Chinese ethnicity, with a small percentage of Taiwanese aborigines and foreigners residing in the area.
 Standard Mandarin is the official language of Taiwan, although people speak a local variation at home, mixing Mandarin with Taiwanese.
 English has become a second language to many people in Taiwan, partly due to the heavy tourism industry.

 Taiwan is governed by its own president and vice-president.
 The Democratic Progressive Party and other opposition groups are fighting in Taiwan for the country's liberation and eventual independence.
 Prospective constitutions, flags, and even social standards have been designed for those fighting to promote a free state.
 Most natural resources in Taiwan have been so heavily exploited that are now close to extinction.
 Taiwan remains an agricultural-based society, with crops of of rice and bananas leading the economy.